msarvestani/msarvestani.github.io/_pages/teaching.md

 # Teaching and Organizing:

-I'm co-organizing the first [Tree shrew Meeting](https://mpfi.org/treeshrewmeeting/), to bring together neuroscientists using the tree shrew animal model.
-This virtual meeting will be followed by an in-person meeting in the future.
+I co-organized the inaugural virtual [Tree shrew Meeting](https://mpfi.org/treeshrewmeeting/) in March 2021 to bring together 90+ neuroscientists using the tree shrew animal model.
+An extended in-person meeting is planned for 2022.

 I'm involed in [Neuromatch Academy](https://www.neuromatchacademy.org/), a three week virtual computational neuroscience summer school designed to be accessible to students world-wide.
 In 2020, I served on the executive committee and contributed to the production of tutorials and running professional development sessions.
 In 2021, I'll continue my volunteer work with NMA as the Chief Instruction Officer by managing TA recruitment and training and tutorial content testing.
 NMA served 1700 students in 2020 and will reach many more through freely available [course material](https://www.neuromatchacademy.org/syllabus).